isri-aist/CALL-M_core/set_up_robot/README_instructions.md

-# Install and set up for CALLM robot
+# Flash and set up computers for CALLM robot
 Last update: july 2024
 ## JETSON ORIN 16G, Ubuntu 22.04
 ### 1) Install sdkmanager on this computer